-Public comment on the Initial Assessment Report for this Application was sought from 18 February until 31 March 2004.
-Three submissions were received of which two supported the Application and one reserved comment until the Draft Assessment).
-Attachment 2 summarises the submissions received during this first round of public comment.
+Public comment on the Initial Assessment Report for this Application was sought from 18 February till 31 March 2004.
+Three submissions were received of which two supported the Application and one reserved comment until the Draft Assessment.
+Public comment on the Draft Assessment Report was sought from 5 October 2005 till 16 November 2005.
+Seven submissions were received that all supported the Application.
+Attachment 2 summarises the submissions received during these rounds of public comment.